Set Up Slack Alerts for API Breaking Changes

 event_action: 'trigger',

-dedup_key: `rumbliq-${monitor.id}-${check.id}`,
+dedup_key: `rumbliq-${monitor_id}-${check_id}`,

 payload: {

-summary: `Breaking API change: ${monitor.name}`,
+summary: `Breaking API change: ${monitor_name}`,

 severity: 'critical',